Trava

 Phone numbers (CTCM)

-• Added to SSR/OSI remarks once only during processing.
+Detected phone numbers are added to SSR/OSI remarks once during processing.

-• If the phone number in the PNR is later deleted, changed, or replaced, the SSR/OSI entry will not be updated automatically — it will keep the original value.
+If the phone number in the PNR is later changed or removed, the existing SSR/OSI entry will remain unchanged.

 Email addresses (CTCE)

-• The system detects email addresses and adds them to SSR/OSI remarks.
+Detected email addresses are added to SSR/OSI remarks.

 Add document Itinerary remark